dnsimple/dnsimple-support/content/articles/leave-a-review.markdown

 Do you have something you want to share about DNSimple?
 Do you want to shout our praises from a rooftop?
 Would you like to make sure others know what we're all about?

-Here at DNSimple, we love hearing what our users have to say!
+Here at DNSimple, we love hearing what our customers have to say!

 Currently, we are gathering reviews from G2 and Trustpilot.